Rail stressing: Engineering solutions

 The CRT may be reached due to disturbance of the ballast, track components or track geometry.
 For example, the CRT may be reached due to a removal of a rail section or an Insulated Block Joint (IBJ).
 A stressing engineer measures the rail section to be removed and places indicators with marks on the foot of the rails.
 After the rail section is cut out, its first stress free temperature is determined.
 The new rail section is cut and replaced and then welded at one end.
-A "stressing kit" (hydraulic rail tensor) or other method is used to adjust the other end and make the join ready for welding.
+A "stressing kit" (hydraulic rail tensor), such as the Permaquip HSM70 Stressor, or other method is used to adjust the other end and make the join ready for welding.
 If a section of rail must be replaced urgently, a stress check is performed later on.

-A more recent engineering solution is "VERSE" testing equipment produced by the company, Vortok in 1998.
-It allows rail engineers to measure stress-free temperature without removing a section of rail.
-Vortok is Pandrol Vortok now.